DewduSendanayake/Spotify_PowerBI_Dashboard/README.md

 ## 📄 License

 Released under the [MIT License](LICENSE).
 Free to remix, reuse, and reimagine.

-## 💬 Let’s Talk Music x Data: Where Data Meets Rhythm

 Into analytics, music, or visual storytelling?
 Let’s collaborate.

 > "Music gives a soul to the universe, wings to the mind, flight to the imagination, and life to everything." – Plato